Improbable Cause: Reception

 In 2018, CBR rated "Improbable Cause" coupled with its second part "The Die Is Cast", as the 12th best multi episode story arc of Star Trek.

-As a pair with the following episode "The Die Is Cast", "Improbable Cause" was ranked as the 6th best episode of Star Trek: Deep Space Nine by Vulture.
+As a pair with the following episode "The Die Is Cast", "Improbable Cause" was ranked as the sixth best episode of Star Trek: Deep Space Nine by Vulture.
 They highlight the character of Garak, played by Andrew Robinson.

-Den of Geek also reviewed it paired with "The Die Is Cast", and ranked it among the best of the series in 2019.
+In 2019, Den of Geek also reviewed it paired with "The Die Is Cast", and ranked it among the best 25 (single or paired episodes) of the series.

 Releases

 This episode was released on LaserDisc in Japan on October 2, 1998, in the half-season collection 3rd Season Vol. 2.
 The set included episodes from "Destiny" to "The Adversary" on double sided 12 inch optical discs; the box set had a total runtime of 552 minutes and included audio tracks in English and Japanese.

 This episode was released on VHS paired with "Through the Looking Glass".